 Chocolate is toxic to dogs because it contains theobromine and to a lesser extent, caffeine.
 Humans metabolize theobromine easily, but dogs don't.
 Dogs process theobromine and caffeine slowly, which allows these toxic compounds to build up in their systems and cause clinical signs associated with chocolate toxicity.

 But when it comes to toxicity, not all chocolate is the same.
 What happens if a dog eats chocolate is different based on the type of chocolate they consumed.
-Baker's chocolate and cocoa, for example, are considered to be the most toxic, then dark chocolate, milk chocolate and white chocolate.
+Baker's chocolate and cocoa, for example, are considered to be the most toxic, then dark chocolate, then milk chocolate.
+Is white chocolate bad for dogs?
+It's less toxic than other types, but still not recommended.

 Chocolate toxicity is so common in dogs that the Merck Veterinary Manual offers a chocolate toxicity meter that you can use to determine if your dog has consumed a toxic amount of chocolate.